sasurajachar/data-driven-testing-soapui/README.md

-# data-driven-testing-soapui
-Data driven testing of SOAP webservices
+# Data driven testing of SOAP webservices

 First create config.properties file at some location in your machine, having basepath and projectname properties